Canvey Island Patrol

 Other information

-Don Handscombe from the nearby Thundersley Patrol recalls that the Canvey Island unit was frequently under strength and there was talk of merging with his unit.
+Don Handscombe from the nearby Thundersley Patrol recalled that the Canvey Island unit was frequently under strength and there was talk of merging with his unit.
 He can only ever recall Rupert Ives and possibly one other member.
 This was because of the semi-urban nature of Canvey and the lack of suitable men to be recruited.

 The group photo shows;